s0p4L1n3/Graylog_Content_Pack_VMWare-8.X-forVCSA-ESXI/README.md

 Go to System > Content Pack > Upload (Drag and drop file or Select) Then click install,

-I recommend you to create a specific Indice for VCSA, and apply the VCSA Stream to it.
+I recommend you to create a specific Indice for VCSA and one for ESXI, and apply the VCSA/ESXI Stream to it.

 ## VCSA Syslog configuration